 ~$22-26 · ASIN: B01572ENP8

 Deborah Lippmann is the most premium nail brand on this list, and the cuticle oil reflects that.
-The formula blends 13 oils including sweet almond, apricot kernel, and meadowfoam seed oil with added biotin and vitamins A, C, and E. The result is one of the most nourishing formulas I've tested -- it doesn't just maintain cuticles, it actively improves nail health over time.
-The price is steep for a cuticle oil, but if your nails are in rough condition and you want to invest in bringing them back, this is the most comprehensive formula here.
+The formula blends 13 oils including sweet almond, apricot kernel, and meadowfoam seed oil with added biotin and vitamins A, C, and E. The result is one of the most nourishing-feeling formulas I've evaluated.
+It is still a conditioning product, not a treatment for nail disease, but it can help rough nails and surrounding skin look better with consistent use.
+The price is steep for a cuticle oil, but this is the most comprehensive formula here.

 Pros